North Mesquite High School Athletic Trainer

 1974 MESQUITE HIGH SCHOOL FOOTBALL

 The 1974 football season was an exciting time for the entire Mesquite community.
 It was the first year since 1941 that MHS had a trip to the playoffs.
 The Skeeters became MISD’s first high school team to win a district championship and qualify for the state playoffs.
-Besides the 2001 Mesquite High School championship team, these athletes are the only ones in MISD history to play in the Texas High School Football Championship.
-Head football coach Tom Gray, an inductee in the 2018 inaugural class of the MISD Hall of Honor, led the 43-man roster to an impressive record of 11-1-3.
+Other than the 2001 Mesquite High School championship team, these athletes are the only ones in MISD history to play in the Texas High School Football Championship.
+Head football coach Tom Gray, an inductee in the 2018 inaugural class of the Mesquite ISD Hall of Honor, led the 43-man roster to an impressive record of 11-1-3.

 POTEET HIGH SCHOOL BOYS CROSS COUNTRY